1. POLICY STATEMENT

-The Managing Director or, in their absence, the authorised members of senior staff (Julie Watkinson, Director of Teaching & Learner or Lucy Read (Ellis), Senior Quality Manager), have the ultimate responsibility for safeguarding and promoting the welfare of children and young people.
+The Managing Director or, in their absence, the authorised members of senior staff (Julie Watkinson, Director of Teaching & Learner or Lucy Read (Ellis), Programme Manager, have the ultimate responsibility for safeguarding and promoting the welfare of children and young people.

 Safeguarding and promoting the welfare of children and young people goes beyond implementing basic child protection procedures.
 It is an integral part of all activities, functions, culture and ethos of The Apprentice Academy.

 In accordance with guidance set out in ‘Working together to Safeguard Children – July 2018, ‘Keeping Children Safe in Education – September 2019’ and ‘The Prevent Duty’, The Apprentice Academy will work in partnership with other organisations where appropriate to identify any concerns about child welfare and take action to address them

 The Apprentice Academy aims to create and maintain a safe learning environment where all candidates and adults feel safe, secure and valued and know they will be listened to and taken seriously.
 Our academy is committed to the principles outlined in ‘Working together to Safeguard Children – July 2018, ‘Keeping Children Safe in Education – September 2019’ and ‘The Prevent Duty’ and implements policies, practices and procedures which promote safeguarding and the emotional and physical well-being of children, young people and staff.